Arkham/juliu.is/content/blog/elm-warrior-walkthrough/index.md

 visited in the past.
 In this case, we went down a path which turned out to be a dead end, so we **need to backtrack**.

-So instead of completely avoiding to step on a tile that has already been visited, we can think which are the possibilities when we want to explore the world in a certain direction.
+Instead of completely avoiding to step on a tile that has already been visited, we can think which are the possibilities when we want to explore the world in a certain direction.
 We can find: